Skip to content

 Performance tuning tips

-• Disable expensive diagnostics unless explicitly needed.
+• Disable expensive diagnostics unless needed.

 Scaling expectations

-• large numbers of independent observations,
+• large numbers of independent retrieval cases,

-• ensemble studies.
+• ensemble and campaign-style workflows,

 Summary